Financial Probe Is Far Broader Than Trump Thinks, Prosecutor Vance Hints

 By design, Vance did not disclose what investigative leads he may be pursuing.

-The district attorney hinted earlier this month that he is looking into “possibly extensive and protracted criminal conduct at the Trump Organization,” citing a Wall Street Journal write-up of Michael Cohen’s congressional testimony and two Washington Postarticles reporting that the president inflated his assets to lenders and used questionable tactics to sell off his father’s holdings.
+The district attorney hinted earlier this month that he is looking into “possibly extensive and protracted criminal conduct at the Trump Organization,” citing a Wall Street Journal write-up of Michael Cohen’s congressional testimony and two Washington Post articles reporting that the president inflated his assets to lenders and used questionable tactics to sell off his father’s holdings.

 Refusing to say outright that a grand jury is looking into those accounts, Vance argues that they illustrate a principle.